undert03/vera-blueiris/README.md

 and want to gain preset control on a mobile app that may not have presets (ie: iVera)

 **Zoom2Preset** : ( **0** = Disabled, **1** = Enabled) - This option converts your ZoomIn and ZoomOut to Presets.
 ZoomIn = Preset 1, ZoomOut = Preset 2.
-If you have Pan2Preset enabled, ZoomIn = Preset 5, ZoomOut = Preset 6
+If you have Pan2Preset enabled, ZoomIn = Preset 5, ZoomOut = Preset 6.
+This option
+is useful for camera's that don't have Zoom function and you want a way to control presets in mobile apps that do not have presets integrated (ie: iVera)

 **ReverseHorizontal** : ( **0** = Disabled, **1** = Enabled) - Reverse the control of Left and Right.
 Pan2Preset & Zoom2Preset must be
 set to 0 for this to work.
 I also recommend letting Blue Iris handle all the control configuration but just in case someone needs